rishabh-bector/Deduct/README.md

 ![](https://github.com/rishabh-bector/Digicode/blob/master/Assets/Screenshots/functionprog.png)

-Notice how our drone moved forward 4 spaces!
+Notice how our drone moved forward 4 spaces.
 This is because we told our drone to simply "run the purple function twice", and we've also told our drone that the purple function consists of 2 "move forward" instructions.
 Combining functions and instructions like this can allow us to program complex drone paths with just a handful of instructions.

 ## Begin